soyjubilado/AdventOfCode/2022/README.md

 Monkey arithmetic tree.

-Building the tree for part 1 was kind of fun, but unnecessary.
+Building the tree was kind of fun, but probably unnecessary for part 1.

-I got an answer for Part 2, but I didn't really code it; I just kept changing the value associated with humn until I got the total I wanted for that branch.
-I should go back and fix the code so it does this programmatically.
+Having the tree structure made for a pretty elegant general solution for part 2.

+For part 1, writing a recursive method for evaluating the value of a tree branch was pretty easy.
+So the answer to part 1 was just calling this from the top of the tree.

+For part 2, I wrote a function to determine, given a node and a desired value, return the node below it that led toward the humn node, and what the value of that node had to be.
+It was less code than I expected, and it was far more elegant than my original manual brute-force method for finding the answer.
+I am most tickled by the fact that I have functions called minuend, subtrahend, divisor, and dividend.

+- concepts: tree data structures, recursion, arithmetic

 ### Day 22